JYBLOCKS/roadmap-senior-react/README.md

 ---

-# Proyecto anual obligatorio
+# Mandatory Year-Long Project

-Construirás una aplicación llamada **Atlas**.
+You will build an application called **Atlas**.

-No será un TODO app.
+It will not be a TODO app.

-Debe terminar siendo un SaaS multi-tenant con:
+It must end up as a multi-tenant SaaS with:

 - React + TypeScript;
 - React Router o Next.js;
 - design system;
-- autenticación;
+- authentication;
 - RBAC;
-- formularios complejos;
+- complex forms;
 - optimistic updates;
 - realtime;
 - PostgreSQL;
-- backend Express 5 como backend principal;
+- Express 5 as the primary backend;
-- una parte secundaria implementada con FastAPI para comparar ecosistemas;
+- a secondary module implemented with FastAPI to compare ecosystems;
 - Redis;
 - background jobs;
 - WebSockets/SSE;
-- observabilidad;
+- observability;
 - Docker;
 - CI/CD;
-- tests unitarios/integración/E2E;
+- unit/integration/E2E tests;
 - rate limiting;
 - caching;
-- auditoría;
+- auditing;
-- métricas;
+- metrics;
 - feature flags;
-- manejo de errores;
+- error handling;
-- accesibilidad;
+- accessibility;
 - performance budgets.

-Cada fase del calendario agrega capacidades a Atlas.
+Each phase of the calendar adds capabilities to Atlas.

 ---

-# FASE 1 — JavaScript de verdad
+# PHASE 1 — Real JavaScript

-## Semana 1 — 17–23 ago 2026
+## Week 1 — 17–23 Aug 2026

-### Tema
+### Topic
 Execution model de JavaScript.

-### Debes dominar
+### You Must Master

 - execution contexts;
 - call stack;